jidongxiao/CSCI1200-DataStructures/lectures/21_trees_IV/README.md

 ## 21.1 Morris Traversal

-Morris Traversal is a tree traversal algorithm that allows inorder (and also preorder) traversal of a binary tree without using recursion or a stack, achieving O(1) space complexity.
+Morris Traversal is a tree traversal algorithm that allows in-order, pre-order, and post-order traversal of a binary tree without using recursion or a stack/queue, achieving O(1) space complexity.
 It modifies the tree temporarily but restores it afterward.

 Instead of using extra memory (like recursion stack or an explicit stack), Morris Traversal utilizes threaded binary trees by: